tslmy/md.js/README.md

 Current limitations of `cell`:

-* Heuristic cubic bounding box (no explicit world extents yet); particles wandering far are clamped to edge cells (still correct, a bit more pair work near edges).
-* Always rebuilds every step (no Verlet “skin” optimization yet).
+* Always rebuilds every step (no displacement tracking / Verlet “skin” yet) – unnecessary work when particles move little.
-* No periodic wrapping; adding PBC requires mapping neighbor lookups across opposite faces.
+* No periodic wrapping inside the pair iterator; physics distances are not minimum‑image corrected (visual layer does its own wrapping for display only).
+* Grid resolution still fixed to cell size ≈ cutoff; no adaptive sizing / tuning factor.

+Recently addressed: the grid now sizes from the configured world box extents instead of a heuristic cube.

-Planned improvements: configurable box, rebuild cadence based on max displacement, optional Verlet shell, and a benchmarking harness to report pair counts & timings.
+Planned improvements: rebuild cadence based on max displacement + skin distance, optional periodic boundary (minimum image) support, adaptive / tuned cell size, and a micro‑benchmark harness (pair counts & timings) to guide optimizations.